RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

 You can see what it does by double clicking on it.
 Disco!

 When you get tired of that excitment, let's move on.
 We need to create a way to detect if we've completed the sequence and broadcast the *Won* message.
-Add the following code to
+Add the following code to the Ballerina sprite.

 ```blocks
 when I receive [CorrectGuess v]